lsst-dm/dmtn-308/index.rst

 Qserv
 ~~~~~

-- Qserv has high query performance for large datasets, as it is designed to scale out horizontally across multiple nodes.
+- Qserv is highly performant for large datasets, as it is designed to scale out horizontally across multiple nodes.
+- Tables are spatially sharded, and low latency can be achieved for restricted spatial queries (cone searches).
+- High latency can be experienced for full table scans.
+- Long-running queries may effect other user's queries, introducing higher latency for those users.

 AlloyDB
 ~~~~~~~